Registration for the 2018 Journey 2 Manhood camp is now open!

-If you are interested in this camp, click here and register your interest.
+If you want to register for this camp, click here and register your interest.

-The camp, run by the local community, is attended by fathers, uncles and other men and through various activities on camp provides opportunities for the lads to hang with, share with, listen to, have fun with, be encouraged by and even challenged or honoured by a community of men.
+Supported by local men, women and community groups, the program is a 4 day camp that is attended by fathers, uncles, grandfathers and men from all over the community, with the intention of providing a supportive environment for the lads to hang with, share with, listen to, have fun with, be encouraged by and perhaps even be challenged or honoured by a community of men.

 Who puts on the camp?